-- Another question to ask is: “How do I define Intimacy?”
+- Another question to ask is: “How do I define intimacy?”

-But if done, can help build – and rebuild – intimacy.
+But if done, it can help build and rebuild intimacy.

-4. Let go of expectations.
+4. Let go of expectations

 The question is, “what expectations do I have of the relationship that aren’t realistic or too demanding at this point”?

-5. Talk openly about having a healthy intimacy level and how to improve it.
+5. Talk openly about having a healthy intimacy level and how to improve it

 All couples should find time to talk about healthy intimacy.
-They can ask: